APTA's PTA Advanced Proficiency Pathways is the premier program for increasing a PTA's knowledge and skill in a chosen area of physical therapy.

 - Submission of evidence of completion of 60 contact hours of continuing education coursework (online or in person) within the designated specialty pathway.
 Course details and proof of completion required.

-- Completion of mentored clinical experiences (see mentor requirements above) with knowledge/skills assessments, conducted with previously designated clinical mentor.
+- Completion of mentored clinical experiences (see mentor requirements above) with knowledge and skills assessments, conducted with previously designated clinical mentor.
 Final completed assessment document uploaded by clinical mentor.

 - Documentation of 2,000 clinical hours of work experience in the selected content area.
 Following submission, verification request emailed to designated supervising physical therapist.